 Residents of all three tracks care for a culturally and economically diverse patient population that exposes the learner to a wide variety of disease processes.
 During the inpatient rotations, residents are actively involved in every aspect of the patient’s care.
 They perform necessary procedures and work closely with hospitalists, Family Medicine attendings, and a comprehensive network of consulting specialists who enjoy teaching.
 Residents participate with various ancillary resources in a multi-disciplinary approach to maximize patient care.

 While working in Sacramento, resident physicians enjoy the rich diversity and culture of California’s capital and benefit from the breadth and quality of training offered by a tertiary medical center.

-After completing core rotations in Sacramento during their first year, physicians choosing the Davis track continue their training in the more rural setting of Davis.
+After completing core rotations in Sacramento during their first year, physicians choosing the Davis track continue their training in the small town setting of Davis.
 There, Davis residents are part of a newly renovated outpatient/inpatient primary care facility within the vibrant community of a large public university and the smaller agricultural communities that surround it.

 Residents in all tracks remain closely integrated for all three years through shared outpatient rotation sites, weekly didactic sessions, and frequent social events.
 Residents become proficient in inpatient and outpatient procedures including obstetrical and gynecologic procedures, vasectomies, circumcisions, dermatologic procedures, as well as orthopedic injections and splinting.
 Our curriculum includes numerous unique training opportunities.

 Moonlighting & Community Care